-The minimum qualifications to draft a positive behavior plan are a Master's degree in psychology when supervised by a licensed psychologist or a licensed clinical social worker.
-Minimum qualifications for consultation are Master's level psychologist, advanced practice nurse, LCSW, LGSW, licensed professional counselor or closely related field, and at least one year experience serving people with developmental disabilities.
+The minimum qualifications to draft a positive behavior plan are a Master's degree in psychology wher supervised by a licensed psychologist or a licensed clinical social worker.

+The minimum qualifications for consultation are Master's level psychologist, advanced practice nurse, LCSW, LGSW and licensed professional counselor or closely related field, and at least one year of experience serving people with developmental disabilities.
 Knowledge and experience in behavioral analysis is preferred.